alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.md

   and *(re)computed incrementally*
 - Dependencies are *captured automatically*
 - So we *invalidate just what's produced externally!*
-- It's a *transparent abstraction* that doesn't change functions' signatures, code, and even their behavior stays mostly the same<sup>*</sup>
+- It's a *transparent abstraction* that doesn't change functions' signatures, code, and even their output!<sup>*</sup>

 <footer>(*) Except different timings & tiny periods of inconsistency.</footer>